proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Generate new account

-Generates a new [account](../built-in-features/account.md).
+To generates a new account, follow the [account](../built-in-features/account.md) guide.
 This command generates a private key, public key and address.

-Generated accounts can be stored as named profiles by adding a node url.
+Generated accounts can be stored as named profiles by adding a node URL.

 **Options**